ericssmith/presentations/vtcc9/vtcc9_links.md

 http://blogs.bodleian.ox.ac.uk/wp-content/uploads/sites/163/2015/10/AdaByron-1850-1000x1200-e1444805848856.jpg

-Arguably anticipates Gödel's use of numbers to represent logical propositions
+Lovelace arguably anticipates Gödel's use of numbers to represent logical propositions

 *"The basic signs of the system P are now ordered in one-to-one correspondence with natural numbers"* (p45)